-The objectives of the Mid-Day Meal Scheme are:
+The objectives of Mid-Day Meal as issued by the government:

 • Improving the nutritional status of children in classes I-V in Government, Local Body and Government aided schools, and EGS and AIE centres

 • Encouraging children, belonging to disadvantaged sections, to attend school more regularly and help them concentrate on classroom activities